Table of Contents

 Post one to two polls per week in a paid channel or group.
 Fewer than one per week and polls become an afterthought — members forget the habit.
 More than three per week and poll fatigue sets in, driving down vote counts and annoying members who are paying for content, not surveys.

-The sweet spot depends on your community size and type:
+The right frequency depends on your community size:

 What Mistakes Do Creators Make With Telegram Polls?